UW-Hydro/VIC/README.txt

 										LCB via TJB

-Improved snow density computation.
+New optional snow density computation.

 	Files affected:

+	display_current_settings.c
+	get_global_param.c
+	initialize_global.c
 	snow.h
 	snow_utility.c
 	solve_snow.c
 	user_def.h
+	vicNl_def.h
 	vicNl.h

 	Description:

-	Replaced previous algorithm (as a function of day of year, based on a plot of seasonal variation of typical snow densities found in Bras, figure 6.10, p 258) with new algorithm that computes the snow density based on swe and snow metamorphism.
+	In addition to the previous algorithm (as a function of day of year, based on a plot of seasonal variation of typical snow densities found in Bras, figure 6.10, p 258), added a new algorithm that computes the snow density based on swe and snow metamorphism.
 The new algorithm is taken from SNTHERM89, adjusted for an essentially single-layer model.
+	Introduced a new global parameter file option, SNOW_DENSITY, to choose which of these density algorithms will be used.
+If SNOW_DENSITY is set to DENS_BRAS, the original algorithm is used.
+If SNOW_DENSITY is set to DENS_SNTHRM, the new algorithm is used.
+The default value (i.e. if SNOW_DENSITY is omitted) is DENS_BRAS.
 Also moved snow-related constants from user_def.h to snow.h, for consistency.
 KMA via TJB

+New optional snow albedo algorithm.

+	Files affected:

+	display_current_settings.c
+	get_global_param.c
+	initialize_global.c
+	LAKE.h
+	lakes.eb.c
+	snow_utility.c
+	solve_snow.c
+	vicNl_def.h
+	vicNl.h

+	Description:

+	In addition to the previous algorithm (based on US Army Corps of Engineers empirical snow albedo decay curves), added a new algorithm based on Sun et al., 1999.
+Introduced a new global parameter file option, SNOW_ALBEDO, to choose which of these density algorithms will be used.
+If SNOW_ALBEDO is set to USACE, the original algorithm is used.
+If SNOW_ALBEDO is set to SUN1999, the new algorithm is used.
+	The default value (i.e. if SNOW_ALBEDO is omitted) is DENS_BRAS.
+KAC via TJB